Prof Robin Talbot PhD, BA, Cert Ed

 Outside the NHS and Higher Education, Robin is a member of the Lakes College Board at Lillyhall, and a member of Independent Monitoring Board for HM Prisons.
 He also chairs the Health and Education Co-operative (a social enterprise hosting/producing online learning materials for universities and the Health Service).

-Robin is Chair of the Board of Directors and member of the North Cumbria Health & Care System Leadership Board.
+Robin is Chair of the Board of Directors, the Governors Council and the North Cumbria Health & Care System Leadership Board.